If you aren’t shopping around for your prescription medication or otherwise seeking a lower price, you’re probably paying too much.

 Think of it this way: You wouldn’t book a flight before comparing prices at a few different airlines.
 So, why settle on your prescription drug costs?

 As with flights, comparison shopping for medication can be as simple as checking a few key websites.
 The following sites, some of which also have mobile apps, are among the best for saving money on prescriptions.
 Use them and you may never pay full price for your prescriptions again.

-PharmacyChecker.com says it can help you save up to 90 percent on prescription medications.
+PharmacyChecker says it can help you save up to 90% on prescription medications.

-It lists drug prices from online pharmacies in the U.S. and abroad.
-To find the best price for a specific prescription medication, enter the name of the drug into the search box on the PharmacyChecker.com home page and click the “Find Lowest Price” button.
+The website lists drug prices from online pharmacies in the U.S. and abroad.
+To find the best price for a specific prescription medication, enter the name of the drug into the search box on the PharmacyChecker homepage and click the “Find Lowest Price” button.

-PharmacyChecker.com also created a ratings system and verification program for online pharmacies.
-To view a pharmacy’s ratings or verification information, click on its profile after searching for a medication.
+PharmacyChecker also created a verification program for online pharmacies.
+To view a pharmacy’s ratings or verification information, click on its profile — the “i” symbol — after searching for a medication.

-Being verified means PharmacyChecker.com has confirmed the pharmacy’s licensing and standards of practice.
+Being verified means PharmacyChecker has confirmed the pharmacy’s licensing and standards of practice.
 They also monitor the pharmacy for continued compliance.

-All you have to do is enter a drug name in the search bar on the GoodRx.com home page and click the “Find the Lowest Price” button.
-GoodRx will then show you the prices of that drug at various pharmacies and generate a coupon for you to use at the pharmacy of your choice.
+All you have to do is enter a drug name in the search bar on the GoodRx homepage and click the “Find the Lowest Price” button.
+GoodRx will then show you the prices of that drug at various pharmacies and, in the case of some pharmacies, generate a coupon for you to use on your prescription.